-- 2018: LDAP/AD, SSE, assembly, OpenAPI, telemetry, jobs, certificates, common sensor model, FPGAs - 2019: Spec Clean up; Additions to Certs, Telemetry, Console, Syslog, FW Update multipart, PCle mods, Composition Registry, Ability to configure SNMP and SMTP services - 2020: Adds Support for Network Device Registry, Secure Boot Database and Signatures, Adds Support for StorageDevice Message Registry, Adds Support for StorageDevice Message Registry, Addition of Connection and StorageController schemas, support for NVMe-over-FabricsTM.
-Incorporates the migration to new resource definitions - 2021: Extends the composability model adds multi-client support, Adds OAuth 2.0 as a method of authorization, Added support for Licenses and License Management, Updated Operation apply time and Multipart HTTP operations to expand usage of OperationApplyTimeSupport - 2022.1: Addition of SSH key related properties, properties in Chassis to represent containment of power and thermal relationships, and a method to register an existing system as a resource block. - 2022.2: Added Rest to Default, Manager Network, Security Policy resource and new Sensor registry that defines general events from the Sensor model. - 2022.3: Added support for multi-factor and client certificate-based authentication, CXL Support, Heater and HeaterMetric Schemas - 2023.1: Added support for Cooling Distribution Units and CoolingLoops, enhancements to Drive and storage models with ne DriveMetrics and StorageControllerMetrics - 2023.1: Added support for Application, Container, Container Manage, Operating System for container, operating system, and application management and MemoryRegion to support CXL dynamic capacity devices (DCD) as well as OutboundConnection for enabling connections to cloud-based services
+- 2017: Composability, location, PDUs, OCP & profiles - 2018: LDAP/AD, SSE, assembly, OpenAPI, telemetry, jobs, certificates, common sensor model, FPGAs - 2019: Spec Clean up; Additions to Certs, Telemetry, Console, Syslog, FW Update multipart, PCle mods, Composition Registry, Ability to configure SNMP and SMTP services - 2020: Adds Support for Network Device Registry, Secure Boot Database and Signatures, Adds Support for StorageDevice Message Registry, Addition of Connection and StorageController schemas, support for NVMe-over-Fabrics, Incorporates the migration to new resource definitions - 2021: Extends the composability model adds multi-client support, Adds OAuth 2.0 as a method of authorization, support for Licenses and License Management, Updated Operation apply time and Multipart HTTP operations to expand usage of OperationApplyTimeSupport - 2022: Addition of SSH key related properties, properties in Chassis to represent containment of power and thermal relationships, and a method to register an existing system as a resource block, Rest to Default, Manager Network, Security Policy resource and new Sensor registry that defines general events from the Sensor model, support for multi-factor and client certificate-based authentication, CXL Support, Heater and HeaterMetric Schemas - 2023: Added support for Cooling Distribution Units and CoolingLoops, enhancements to Drive and storage models with new DriveMetrics and StorageControllerMetrics, support for Application, Container, ContainerImage, OperatingSystem for container, operating system, and application management and MemoryRegion to support CXL dynamic capacity devices (DCD) as well as OutboundConnection for enabling connections to cloud-based services, added requirement for Outbound Connections to include the Sec-WebSocket-Protocol header as "Redfish", added requirement that services shall accept empty JSON objects for actions that do not have required parameters and added ResolutionStep for providing a recommended step to resolve a condition - 2024.1: addition of ResetMetrics to PortMetrics, NetworkAdapterMetrics, and NetworkDeviceFunctionMetrics schemas - 2024.2: additions of TargetConfigurationLockLevel support, NVMe, and BlockSecurityIDEnabled to Drive, and TargetConfigurationLockLevel support and SetControllerPassword to Storage. - 2024.3: additions of Username and UserAuthenticationSource to Event, LogEntry, Message, and Resource for event auditing and generalized Time-based One-Time Password properties and actions to AccountService and ManagerAccount.